 1. Quietest Overall: Midea 20-Pint Dehumidifier

 The Midea 20-Pint earns the top spot because it delivers the quietest operation in a package that is compact enough to sit on a nightstand shelf and affordable enough that you will not second-guess the purchase.
-At 44 dB, it ties with the LG PuriCare for the lowest noise rating, but at $159.99 it costs nearly half the price — making it the clear winner for anyone whose primary concern is silence.
+At 44 dB, it has the lowest noise rating on our list, and at $178.99 it costs a fraction of many competitors — making it the clear winner for anyone whose primary concern is silence.

 Reviewers who use the Midea in bedrooms are the most vocal advocates.
 Parents running it in nurseries report that their babies sleep through the night without disturbance.
 Light sleepers describe it as producing a soft, even white-noise hum that actually helps them fall asleep rather than keeping them awake.
 Several reviewers specifically compared it to previous dehumidifiers that ran 10-15 dB louder and describe the difference as "night and day."